 5. Regular skin checks by a dermatologist can help detect skin cancers early and address any issues you may have about your skin.

 Dr. Eugene Tan is an open water swimmer, Ironman triathlete and Dermatologist/ Mohs micrographic surgeon.
 He swims all year round with the Bay Open Water swimmers and the Williamstown Mussels.
-He has a passion for open water swimming and will be completing the RIP swim and the Alcatraz swim.
+He has a passion for open water swimming and will be completing the RIP swim and the Alcatraz swim in April 2017.

 Skin blog 4 – November 2015 Can a Vitamin prevent skin cancer?